Full Stack Consent Management

 For many businesses, consent management is a full stack problem.
 Consent preferences may need to be synchronized across different web applications, mobile applications, backend databases, and third party tools.
 Transcend's suite of products has you covered across all device types, and is built to scale with high website traffic, and many domains/applications.
 You can manage your consent policies through a single Admin Dashboard that lets you set the rules and monitor consent changes across your stack.

-Full stack consent management architecture diagram with Transcend's Preference Store feature
+Full stack consent management architecture diagram with Transcend Preference Management

 Full stack consent management architecture diagram with your own backend store